Lawrence County up 13 cases

-Lawrence County reported 13 new COVID-19 cases on Wednesday, state health officials reported.
+Lawrence County reported 13 new combined COVID-19 cases on Sunday and Monday, state health officials reported.

-There have been 26,906 full vaccinations administered, an increase of 199 since Tuesday.
+There have been 27,671 full vaccinations administered, which is an increase of 100 since Saturday.

-Data reported to the Pennsylvania Health Department indicates there are no available adult ICU beds in the hospital with seven currently staffed.
+Data reported to the Pennsylvania Health Department indicates there is one available adult ICU bed in the hospital with six currently staffed.

-There were a combined 54 new deaths reported on Wednesday, bringing the total to 26,925.
+There were 14 new deaths reported on Saturday, bringing the total to 27,043.

-The statewide percent positivity for the week of May 7-13 decreased to 5.3 percent from 6.6 percent last week.
+The statewide percent positivity for the week of May 14 to 20 decreased to 4.5 percent from 5.3 percent last week.

 (0) comments